-While our focus in our first reporting period was to set up a robust and effective modern slavery program, our attention now moves to assessing how effectively the program is operating.
-We intend to adopt similar processes for assessing the effectiveness of our modern slavery program as we do for our enterprise risk management and compliance frameworks.
+While our focus to date has been to set up a robust and effective modern slavery program and develop a risk assessment model for our supply chain, our attention has moved to assessing how effectively the program is operating.
+We have adopted similar processes for assessing the effectiveness of our modern slavery program, as we do for our enterprise risk management and compliance frameworks.

 Our ongoing review process will continue to monitor the outputs from the various reporting mechanisms that are in place.
-We will use those reports to asses, update and modify our program so that its effectiveness is continually strengthened and it remains relevant and fit for purpose.
+We will use those reports to assess, update and modify our program so that its effectiveness is continually strengthened and it remains relevant and fit for purpose.

-We will continue to monitor employee participation in modern slavery training modules and assess feedback provided by participants on the effectiveness of the training.
+We will continue to monitor employee participation in modern slavery training modules, and assess feedback provided by participants on the effectiveness of the training.

 All Grant Thornton policies are subject to periodic review.
 The review includes consideration of any legislative or regulatory changes, new or updated standards or codes, and changes to Grant Thornton International Ltd Policies for member firms.
-We will also look at feedback and reports from internal and external sources and will take steps to benchmark our policies against best practice.
+We will also continue to look at feedback and reports from internal and external sources and will take steps to benchmark our policies against best practice.

-Our modern slavery supplier risk assessment methodology will follow the same review protocol as for our enterprise risk management framework.
-For modern slavery risk assessments this will include an evaluation of the continued relevance of the criteria used to assess supplier risk, and we will determine whether or not the ratings applied are consistent across the risk criteria for each supplier.
+Our modern slavery supplier risk assessment methodology follows the same review protocol as our enterprise risk management framework.
+For modern slavery risk assessments, this includes an evaluation of the continued relevance of the criteria used to assess supplier risk, and we will determine whether or not the ratings applied are consistent across the risk criteria for each supplier.